bjornmeansbear/lectureScripts/ASustainableDesigner.md

 What does SGD look like?

-I still haven’t found a solid solution.

 I am currently inclined to believe that there is no single way that sustainable graphic design looks, nor a single “correct” way that it is made (what materials it might be, or what processes it includes can be easily sorted into good, bad, ugly, less bad, etc. — but one golden solution does not exist).

-The message revolved around variants of “include sustainable thinking more authentically in your life (and through your life, into your design practice).”

-a “correct” style may be irrelevant when it comes to what sustainable graphic design should look like.
+A “correct” style may be irrelevant when it comes to what sustainable graphic design should look like.

 What comes to mind when you hear the phrase “sustainable design?”
 Brown paper?
 Soy Ink?
 Bamboo?
 Reuse?
 Is there a particular aesthetic?
 Is there a particular kind of client?
 Is there a particular product?
 Is there a particular visual trope or look or feel?
 How about a particular message?
 A particular manufacturing process?